 Once your release has been submitted using the AWAL Uploader, we need to make sure the service specifications are met.
 Our Deliveries team will check each of your releases thoroughly, and often can come across issues.

-If an issue is raised, the release will be returned to your AWAL Portal, and you’ll receive an accompanying email to let you know the reason.
+If an issue is raised, your release will be ‘queried’ and returned to your AWAL Portal, and you’ll receive an accompanying email to let you know the reason.
 To avoid the possibility of your release date being compromised, it’s important that you ensure you’ve met the specifications as much as you can before initially submitting the release.

 Artwork issues are the most common.
-Often, artwork can be a repeated issue.
-It’s important to ensure that the specifications are met as per the tips as per our Artwork, What isn’t Allowed?
-Knowledge Base guide.
+Often, artwork can be a repeated issue and it’s important to ensure that the specifications are met when uploading your product for the first time.

 Additional contributors such as featured artists, producers and songwriters are often credited incorrectly.
-Please check out our article on Additional Contributors for more info.
-The most common issue is a featuring artist being mentioned in the track title.
-Please do not include the Additional Contributors in the title of your release or tracks.
+The most common issue is a featuring artist being mentioned in the track title or songwriters not being credited with their full legal names.

 The services require a label credit to be supplied when your releases are distributed.
 If you don’t have a label, you can put your artist name.